pdgilbert/LoRaGPS/README.md

 `ais-fake-rx.py`     - For testing TCP connection in ais-fake-tx.py.
                        Status: workingbut superceded by UDP version.

 `ais-fake.txt`       - Text file with sample AIS data for ais-fake-tx.py testing.

+`track2gpx`          - Utility to convert recorded tracks to gpx format.

 The unit testing for `AIS.py` is run by   `python3 lib/AIS.py`